turingschool/curriculum/source/level_1/jsattend.markdown

 end
 ```

 The `each` method means "take each pair in this hash and `do` what's inside this `do`/`end` block of code.
 Right after the `do` is a part that trips up a lot of people.

-We need to give the data bits names.
-If we want to be able to call methods on them, print them out, or whatever, they need a name.
-Inside these pipes we *declare* the names. `|key,value|` basically translates to "for each pair, call the first thing `key` and the second thing `value`".
-There's nothing magical about these names, they can be whatever makes sense to you.
+We need to give the data names. `|key,value|` basically translates to "for each pair, call the first thing `key` and the second thing `value`".
+There's nothing magical about these particular names, they can be whatever makes sense to you.
 In this case, actually, we can be more explicit with our naming.
 Go ahead and add the following code before the `end` statement of your `state_stats` method:

 ```ruby
 state_data.each do |state, counter|